Workflow 3.0

-After three years of development and extensive production use, Workflow 3.0 brings significant improvements to building multi-step procedures in PHP.
+After over a year of development and extensive production use, Workflow 3.0 brings significant improvements to building multi-step procedures in PHP.
 This release focuses on simplifying asynchronous execution, improving developer experience, and adding essential resilience features.

 # Dependency injection

-Version 3.0 introduces container support for injecting dependencies into jobs at runtime:
+Version 3.0 introduces PSR-11 container support for injecting dependencies into jobs at runtime:

 $workflow = workflow(